Shy-F/Horiseon-challenge/README.md

 # Code Refactor Starter Code
-# urban-octo-telegram
+*code was modified to fit the criteria of the challenge.

 # Horiseon-challenge

-html code was modified using best practice and more organziation techniques link on the html were updated to work on the site
+*For this challenge html code was clean up following best practices and organization techniques.
+Links on the site are now accesible.
+Images now have alt attributes.

-css was consolidated and updated to match html
+*css code was consolidated and updated to match html.
+Also reorganized the style order to match html code and adding comments to make it more readable to the user. root function was used to get a clear understanding of repeated colors.